kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 ## Memory

 Decoding every frame up front is the fastest way to run out of memory: a 1000×1000 animation with 60 frames is 240 MB of bitmaps.
-A player holds a window of frames instead, starting at the one on screen, and refills it in playback order as the window moves.
-When the whole animation fits, nothing is ever evicted and each frame is decoded exactly once; when it doesn't, the frames behind the window are decoded again on every loop.
+A player decides once whether the whole animation fits in its budget.
+When it does, every frame is decoded exactly once and kept.
+When it doesn't, the player holds the frame on screen and the three after it, decoding each frame again as the animation comes back round to it – and asks for nothing more, because a window that slides re-decodes every frame each loop however long it is, and memory past what absorbs a slow decode is better left to the animations that fit.

 Every animation on screen draws that window from one budget.
 A player asks ``AnimatedImageFramePool`` for enough memory to hold its animation – no more than its own ``AnimatedImagePlayer/Options/maxBufferSize``, a fifth of the pool's limit unless you set it – and the pool answers with a share of ``AnimatedImageFramePool/costLimit``, which is 5% of the device's physical memory, capped at 128 MB: